-H210 Marketing and Communication in Healthcare
+H210 Marketing and Communication in Healthcare 40 hours, 4 credits

 This course is an introduction to marketing concepts and how they are applied in the healthcare industry.
-Topics include consumer buying behavior, business-to-business markets, market research techniques, pricing concepts, marketing channels, and promotional strategies and techniques.
+Topics include consumer buving behavior, business-to-business markets. market research techniques, pricing concepts, marketing channels, and promotional strategies and techniques.
 This course includes educational resources from Harvard Business Publishing.